 Canada’s law on medical assistance in dying (MAID) requires that applicants must be 18 years of age or older.
 In many jurisdictions across Canada, mature minors already have the right to make important decisions regarding their health care.
 This includes the right to consent to or refuse lifesaving medical treatment.
 With special eligibility criteria in place, and appropriate safeguards, Dying With Dignity Canada believes mature minors should be allowed the right to choose MAID.

-According to a 2021 Ipsos poll, two in three people across Canada support the ability for mature minors to request and be considered for MAID, if all other criteria are met under the law.
+According to a 2023 Ipsos poll, 71% of people across Canada support the ability for mature minors to request and be considered for MAID, if all other criteria are met under the law.

 We have developed an easy-to-use toolkit to help you effectively communicate with your elected representatives, and advocate for the issues most important to you.